bcolemutech/dol-blazor/docs/index.md

 ### Web Site

-Navigate to the site.
-Login and create a character.
+Go to the [Web App](https://blazor-nlx462roma-uc.a.run.app).
+Then login and create a character.

 ### Get access